 When you depreciate an asset, it means in practice that you recognise the fall in value of the asset as a deduction as it is used and becomes worn.

 At the end of your financial year, you must close your accounts.
 Before you close them, you must ensure that you have included all expenses and income which should be included in the period.
 This is called 'accrual'.
-If you trade commodities, you must carry out a stock count to ensure that the cost of goods is correct for the period.
+If you have goods in stock, you must perform a stock count stock count to ensure that the cost of goods for the period is correct.

 You must document all balance sheet items of importance.
 In other words, you must show what lies behind each individual balance in your balance sheet.
 For example, the balance in your accounts must correspond with the account statement from your bank.

 All taxable businesses must submit a tax return.
 Sole proprietorships and partners in shared liability partnerships must submit form RF-1030 'Tax return for self-employed persons etc.'.
 Private limited companies, cooperatives and other non-personal taxpayers must submit form RF-1028 'Tax return for corporations' (available in Norwegian only) .
 All businesses must submit the tax return electronically.
 Information about the enterprise is uploaded as an enclosure in the tax return.

 In addition to submitting a tax return to the Norwegian Tax Administration, everyone who is required to prepare annual accounts must also submit their accounts to the Register of Company Accounts.
 The final deadline for submission is 31 July for businesses whose financial year ends on 31 December.